Arthur Numan: International career

 Numan was included in the squad for the 1994 World Cup in the United States, although he was never included in the starting line-up for any of the matches.
 His World Cup debut came against Ireland as a substitute in the 75th minute.
 He was also selected for Euro 1996, yet also failed to start a match at the tournament.

 Numan was chosen to captain the team.
 He featured in most of the qualification games for the 1998 World Cup.
 Numan played in all of the group matches in France, although the quarter final game against Argentina was marred with his second yellow card of the game (after a tackle on Diego Simeone).
 He missed the crucial clash with eventual finalist Brazil.
 He played in the third placing match against Croatia, but could not help his team win the bronze medal.

 Numan continued to feature in the Dutch national team, representing his country on home soil during the Euro 2000 tournament.
 By 2000, Numan's career at the international stage appeared to wane and his automatic left back spot was open to his contenders Winston Bogarde and Giovanni van Bronckhorst.
 He was to play for the remaining games of his team's failed attempt to capture their first major trophy since 1988 culminating in the semi-final loss to Italy on penalties.

 He was determined to assist his national team to qualify for the 2002 World Cup in South Korea and Japan under manager Louis van Gaal but the crucial game against Ireland at Landsdowne Road stadium in late 2001 was lost 1–0.
 He retired from international football after his final international game against United States on 19 May 2002, which the Dutch won 2–0 away.

 Managing career

 Numan was a regular pundit on Scotsport SPL, Scottish and Grampian TV's round-up of Scottish Premier League action and remained in Hamilton for a few years after his retirement.
 He was also appointed treasurer of the Rangers Charity Trust.

 He has taken up the position of team manager for the Netherlands B squad in December 2008.

 Numan signed a one-year contract with Aston Villa to become their scout in the Netherlands and surrounding areas in mid-2011.

-Currently, he works as a scout for Eredivisie side AZ Alkmaar on a part-time basis.
+Currently, he works as a scout for Eredivisie side AZ on a part-time basis.